foongming/foongming/README.md

 ## Hi there 👋

-I'm Foong Ming, a Product Manager focused on developing 0-1 B2B SaaS solutions across various sectors, including Deep Packet Inspection (DPI), MarketingTech, and ClimateTech.
+I'm Foong Ming, a AI Product Manager who focused on developing 0-1 B2B SaaS solutions across various sectors, including Deep Packet Inspection (DPI), MarketingTech, and ClimateTech.

+Currently, I pursuing my Masters degree in Computing at the National University of Singapore (NUS) to deepen my understanding of AI and practice those skills on various projects.

-Talk to me about decarbonisation at scale!
+Talk to me about AI Product Management!

 <!--